WilsonZheng0327/notion-scrape-chunk/README.md

 I've added an additional output that is *chunks.txt* that will have all the chunks saved to a text file with delimiters.

 *sample_output.txt* is what it would look like, also added for convenience.
 Running the script takes about 6 minutes.

+There are intermediate outputs which I've added to the .gitignore files.